What is the best property management software for your rental properties?

 We’ll go into detail on why that is later, but for now just know that although QuickBooks might be your comfort accounting tool, it is not designed for property management; it can only handle so much responsibility before leaving you in the dust.

 Now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.

-Below, the example we’ll use is of a property management company.
+Below, the example we’ll use is of a rental property business.

 The first and most important thing to get right in QuickBooks is to make sure you set up two separate company files:

-- Your business: This is your property management business, where you accept payment for your services and issue payments to owners, etc.
+- Your business: This is your property management business, where you accept payment for your services, issue payments to owners, etc.

-- Your service: This is your rental property management service, including collecting rent payments, accepting security deposits, other fees, pay for maintenance and repairs, and anything else involved in actually managing the properties for your owners.
+- Your service: This is your rental property management service, including collecting rent payments, accepting security deposits and other fees, paying for maintenance and repairs, and anything else involved in actually managing the properties for your owners.

 It’s vital that you keep these two parts of your business separate.
 Your accounting reports will be muddled if you don’t, and it will be virtually impossible to distill out any valuable insights.